 Tokyo is never short of ideas when it comes to themed restaurants and cafes.
-Some of Tokyo’s famous uncommon themed cafes are animal cafes, owl cafes, and even that restaurant dedicated to Ted, the American movie franchise starring a foul-mouthed anthropomorphized teddy bear.
+Some of Tokyo’s famous unusually themed cafes are animal cafes, owl cafes, and even a restaurant dedicated to “Ted”, an American movie franchise starring a foul-mouthed anthropomorphized teddy bear.

 Aside from those, here are two more dreamy and out-of-this-world cafes in Tokyo.

-In the electric Akihabara, do not hesitate to stop @Home Café, where waitress dressed as maids serve you coffee or snacks to the sound of “Okaerinsai” (Welcome Home!).
-The café shows how the maids serve their masters, from food and drinks and entertainments.
+In the electric Akihabara, do not hesitate to stop @Home Café, where waitresses dressed as maids serve you coffee or snacks to the sound of “okaerinsai” (Welcome home!).
+The café shows how the maids serve their masters, from food and drinks to entertainment.

-@Home Café offers 4 basic services to make you MOE (special power to make your heart burn with passion and love).
+@Home Café offers 4 basic services to make you “moe” (a special power to make your heart burn with passion and love).

 Food and drinks are specially customized to look cute and adorable.
-It is believed to become tastier because of the Moe magic power provided by the maids.
-You will not only enjoy the delicious food and snacks served by the maids, but also the chance of playing games and picture taking with the maid of your choice.
+It is believed to become tastier because of the moe magic power provided by the maids.
+You will not only enjoy the delicious food and snacks served by the maids, but also have the chance of playing games and taking pictures with the maid of your choice.

 You may choose one of the maids to play some interesting games with.
-If you win, you will have the chance to challenge the Moe machine to win some extra ordinary prizes.
+If you win, you will have the chance to challenge the moe machine to win some extraordinary prizes.
 Before you leave the café, you can pick a maid you like to take a photo with a Polaroid, presented in a cute frame as your memento.
-The cafe makes your experience extra special by celebrating your birthday with Moe birthday cake and song, and if you are lucky enough, the dancing maids will entertain you, too.
+The cafe makes your experience extra special by celebrating your birthday with a moe birthday cake and song, and if you are lucky enough, the dancing maids will entertain you, too.

-The Lock Up is undisputedly one of the most bizarre themed restaurants in Tokyo in terms of pursuing realism in both interior design and in the entertainment they perform to knock the customers flat.
-In its Shinjuko branch alone, guests have to walk through the darkness that welcomes them at its seventh-floor lobby.
-Walking through the darkness also means passing by skeletons and putting the hands in the guillotine holes to open the prison gate.
+The Lockup is undisputedly one of the most bizarre themed restaurants in Tokyo in terms of pursuing realism in both interior design and in the entertainment they perform to knock the customers flat.
+In its Shinjuku branch, guests have to walk through the darkness that welcomes them at its seventh-floor lobby.
+Walking through the darkness also means passing by skeletons and putting your hands in the guillotine holes to open the prison gate.
 Lady Wardens are on standby at the gate to handcuff guests and charge them with crimes and lock them up in prisons.

-The restaurant offers food and drinks served in spooky and monster themed presentation.
-You can order non-alcoholic drink that comes with five test tubes filled with colored sweet liquids, a dropper and beaker to mix a drink of your choice.
-Some of their best sellers are, Interview with the Vampire cocktail named after Anne Rice’s novel, Medusa Eyeball, Pink Vaccine, Fried Cheese Balls, Pizza and French Fries.
+The restaurant offers food and drinks served in a spooky and monster-themed presentation.
+You can order non-alcoholic drinks that comes with five test tubes filled with colored sweet liquids, a dropper, and a beaker to mix a drink of your choice.
+Some of their best-sellers are the Interview With the Vampire cocktail (named after Anne Rice’s novel), Medusa Eyeball, Pink Vaccine, Fried Cheese Balls, pizza, and French fries.